maisiesadler/api-generation/docs/blog.md

 Could we generate a c# API from an openapi specification?

-## The dream
+## The Idea

-I wanted to take an open api specification and generate models and controllers that match that spec.
+So I wanted to take an open api specification and generate models and controllers that match that spec.

-I wanted it so you didn't have to edit the generated files, so they can be deleted and regenerated, and that the generated files compile without extra code.
+Ideally the generated files could be deleted and regenerated so they would need to compile without extra code.
 The generated code shouldn't depend on the tool, in case it isn't maintained or the API simply wants to diverge from it.

 The idea I had was that each route could have an interface that matched it, the controller would then resolve the interface and return the model.